 Camden NJ Temporary Restraining Order Lawyers

-Domestic Violence Attorneys in Camden County, New Jersey
+Domestic Violence Defense Attorneys in Camden County, New Jersey

 A temporary restraining order can arise in a variety of situations.
 When an allegation of domestic violence occurs or police are called to the scene of an alleged domestic violence incident, a temporary restraining order (TRO) may result.
 Also, a person who is seeking a permanent restraining order based on stalking, harassment, or assault can file for a temporary restraining order at their local police department or local court.
 Once a temporary restraining order has been issued, a final restraining order hearing must be held within 10 days.
 Until then, the person served the TRO cannot have any contact with the alleged victim, whether it be in person, via phone, text, or social media, or through the plaintiff’s friends or family.
 If you are on either side of a restraining order case, the result of the hearing can spell serious implications for the rest of your life.
 As a TRO defendant, the issuance of a final restraining order can prevent you from living in your previous home, going to places you used to frequent, having custody of your children, and owning a weapon.
 As the victim of domestic violence, turning a temporary restraining order into a final one can protect you and your loved ones from having to live in fear of further abuse.
 In either scenario, having an experienced restraining order lawyer protecting your interests is absolutely critical.

-At our Camden County law firm, our New Jersey domestic violence attorneys represent spouses, partners, and former relations who find themselves involved in restraining order proceedings.
+At our law firm, our New Jersey domestic violence attorneys represent spouses, partners, relatives and the like who find themselves involved in restraining order proceedings.
 We understand the catastrophic impact that a restraining order can have on an individual and his or her family and we fight aggressively for you.
 Our restraining order lawyers represent plaintiffs and defendants in TRO and FRO hearings throughout Camden County and New Jersey.
-If you are dealing with a domestic abuse or restraining order matter in Camden, Woodbury or elsewhere in South Jersey, contact our offices today at 609-832-3202 or online for a free consultation.
+If you are dealing with a domestic abuse or restraining order matter in New Jersey, contact our offices today at 609-832-3202.

-Temporary Restraining Orders under the NJ Prevention of Domestic Violence Act
+What is the NJ Prevention of Domestic Violence Act?

 New Jersey law addresses the requirements and procedures related to restraining orders in the Prevention of Domestic Violence Act (N.J.S.A.
 2C:25-17).
 There are two types of restraining orders: temporary and final.
 When a person files a complaint for a restraining order, the first thing that a judge will do is decide if a temporary restraining order should be placed into effect.
 The purpose of a temporary restraining order is to protect the victim before a hearing is held regarding a final restraining order.
 As mentioned, the FRO hearing is typically scheduled within 10 days.
 When deciding whether or not to issue a TRO, the judge only hears from the alleged victim.
 In other words, it is based on the victim’s allegations without notice to the defendant or his or her response.